 - Critically review existing projects and people management practices

-Professional from other sectors who wish to increase their understanding of the humanitarian sector for a potential career change
+- Professionals from other sectors (private, academic, etc.) who wish to increase their understanding of the humanitarian field for a potential career change.

-Graduate student with relevant volunteer or intern experience, looking to undertake a post-graduate course with a view to entering the humanitarian sector.
+- Graduate students with relevant volunteer or intern experience looking to undertake a postgraduate course with the desire to enter the humanitarian sector.

-- Module 2: Analysing humanitarian contexts: Vulnerability and resilience (26 January – 04 February)
+- Module 2: Managing and leading strategies (30 January – 07 February)

-- Module 5: Planning projects and their monitoring systems (28 February – 11 March)
+- Module 4: Planning Projects and their Monitoring Systems (27 February – 12 March)

 Prof. Karl BLANCHET, Geneva Centre of Humanitarian Studies, a joint Centre of the University of Geneva and the Graduate Institute of International and Development Studies (IHEID), Geneva